 - Developing internal talent is critical to the Company's long-term success.
 The Company's Global Organizational Leadership Development ("GOLD") Team is charged with creating a leadership-led learning culture across the Company.
 The GOLD Team has developed several training programs to support talent development, including Leaders of the Future, RPM University, U.S. Army War College Strategic Leader Staff Rides and partnering with the Center for Creative Leadership.
-Since the inception of these programs, the Company has seen many participants advance their careers, and the retention of participants has been greater than 90%. - The Company has long understood that to attract and retain top talent, and to share the benefits of a successful business, it must maintain a premium benefits program for its associates.
+Since the inception of these programs, the Company has seen many participants advance their careers, and the retention of participants has been greater than 85%. - The Company has long understood that to attract and retain top talent, and to share the benefits of a successful business, it must maintain a premium benefits program for its associates.
 For U.S. associates, the Company offers an attractive benefits package, including defined benefit pension plans, medical, telehealth, tuition reimbursement and an employer-matched 401(k).
 The Company also offers an Employee Assistance Program ("EAP") which focuses on behavioral health and also provides resources for financial and legal matters.
-Mental health support can be obtained both through the EAP and telehealth.
-The Company offers similar ancillary benefits to its Canadian associates, and employees of the Company's other foreign subsidiaries receive benefits coverage, to the extent deemed appropriate, through plans that meet local requirements. - The Company has built its workforce, in part, through its commitment to create a diverse and inclusive culture.
-While there are many examples in its corporate practices, policies, and internal and external programs, the Company is particularly proud of its Tremco/WTI partnership with Departments of Corrections.
-This program provides roof training to designated inmates while still incarcerated.
-Upon release, WTI guarantees employment opportunities to qualified participants within a pay range of \$16 to \$23 per hour, plus benefits, depending on roof competency. - The Company follows many best practices to ensure its associates come to work feeling empowered to safely do their jobs.
-As part of its environmental management system, the Company continuously educates and trains to institutionalize health and safety values, set and monitor health and safety objectives, conduct regular risk assessments and process hazard and root cause analysis, and actively enforces accident prevention and reporting policies.
+Mental health support can be obtained both through the EAP and telehealth, which has been beneficial to the Company's associates during the Covid pandemic.
+The Company offers similar ancillary benefits to its Canadian associates, and employees of the Company's other foreign subsidiaries receive benefits coverage, to the extent deemed appropriate, through plans that meet local requirements. - The Company follows many best practices to ensure its associates come to work feeling empowered to safely perform their jobs.
+As part of its environmental management system, the Company continuously educates and trains its associates to institutionalize health and safety values, sets and monitors health and safety objectives, conducts regular risk assessments and processes hazard and root cause analyses, and actively enforces accident prevention and reporting policies.